microbiomedata/nmdc-edge/README.md

 * src/job_finder.py has most of the key logic for the runtime scheduling piece
 * src/submitter.py has a rough implementation of what would happen on the compute/cromwell side.

+## Install Dependencies
+To install the environment using poetry, there are a few steps to take.
+If Poetry is no installed, run:
+`pip install poetry`

+Once poetry is installed, you can run:
+`poetry install`

+To use the environment, you can shell into the env:
+`poetry shell`